Andrew-AbiMansour/DMS/README.md

   J. Chem.
 Phys., 2014, 140, pp 074102
   DOI: 10.1063/1.4864200

-Thank you and good luck with your simulations~!
+Thank you and good luck with your simulations!